Carnivores (video game series)

 Carnivores is a series of hunting simulation video games featuring prehistoric species ranging from dinosaurs to extinct megafauna.
 The first three games – Carnivores (1998), Carnivores 2 (1999), and Carnivores: Ice Age (2001) – were developed for the PC by Action Forms and published by WizardWorks.
 The fourth game, Carnivores: Cityscape, was developed by Sunstorm Interactive and released by Infogrames in 2002.

 Carnivores: Dinosaur Hunter, the fifth installment, was released for iOS, Android, PlayStation 3 (PS3), and PlayStation Portable (PSP) in 2010.
 Beatshapers developed the PS3 and PSP version, and Tatem Games developed the other versions.
 Carnivores: Ice Age was ported to iOS and Android in 2011.
 September 2013 marked the release of Carnivores: Dinosaur Hunter HD for the PS3.
 Two years later, Carnivores: Dinosaur Hunter Reborn was released for the PC.
 The latest game, Carnivores: Dinosaur Hunt, was released on June 1, 2021.
+The series has amassed a significant cult following, with multiple mods having been created for the original PC releases.